 Adds Kelvin Grimes, Closomat’s ‘away from home toilet’ project manager,

 About 1million people in the West Midlands have an activity limiting problem or disability(1).
-Without an adult-sized changing bench, hoist, wash & dry toilet, thousands of people in the region who need that extra equipment couldn’t spend any length of time away from home, in case they needed toilet facilities.
+Without an adult-sized changing bench, hoist, wash and dry toilet, thousands of people in the region who need that extra equipment couldn’t spend any length of time away from home, in case they needed toilet facilities.

 (1) Office for National Statistics Disability in England